Collaborative Document Editing with Multiple Users and AI Agents: System Implementation

 \subsubsection{Document task title generation and automatic assignee selection}

-When a document task is saved, a title is generated based on its description using the \textit{openai} API (prompt in Appendix~\ref{lst:task_title_prompt}).

-If the user does not specify an assignee, the system queries \textit{openai} (prompt in Appendix~\ref{lst:task_assignee_prompt}) to select the assignee based on the task and agent descriptions.
-The LLM returns a confidence score; if the confidence is 85\% or higher, the recommended agent is assigned.
-Otherwise, the system assigns the default \textit{``AI Author''} agent.
+When a document task is saved, a title is generated based on its description using the \textit{openai} API (prompt in \cref{lst:task_title_prompt}).
+If the user does not specify an assignee, the system queries \textit{openai} (prompt in \cref{lst:task_assignee_prompt}) to select one based on task and agent descriptions.
+The LLM returns a confidence score; if it is 85\% or higher, the recommended agent is assigned.
+Otherwise, the system assigns the default agent.